mhyangjin/JPAGenerator/README.md

-# DBCoreGen
+# JPAGenerator
 make DAO,DTO,Entity class from database
-Have to use in DBCore project.  https://github.com/mhyangjin/DBCore
+Have to use in JPA project.  https://github.com/mhyangjin/JPA